Cai Xukun: 2019: Ambassador of China and Jamaica, new songs and solo tour

-On October 31, Kun performed his single, "Rebirth" (重生), for 2019's Fresh Asia Music Awards and released it on November 15.
-It was officially re-released in January 2020 as a collaboration with the renowned American producer and DJ Kshmr, this was a breakthrough for Kun as this is the first time he's ever collaborated with a foreign artist on a single.
+On October 31, Kun performed his single "Rebirth" (重生) at the 2019 Fresh Asia Music Awards and released it on November 15.
+It was re-released in January 2020 as a collaboration with the renowned American producer and DJ Kshmr.
+This was a breakthrough for Kun, as it was the first time he had ever collaborated with a foreign artist on a single.
 The song expresses Kun's desire to break through his shell and show a fearless side to him.
 The arrangement creates a sense of emptiness and the mysterious EDM elements are combined with his bursting attitude.
 The lyrics were written by Kun himself which makes the song personal to him and describes another step in his journey.

 2020: Youth With You and "Lover"

 In the beginning of January 2020, it was announced that Kun would be the Youth Representative of iQiyi's Youth with You Season 2.
-It is the third season of Chinese survival show Idol Producer, which created Kun's former group Nine Percent from the first season and Unine from its second season.
+It is the third season of the Chinese survival show Idol Producer, which created Kun's former group Nine Percent from the first season and Unine from its second season.
 He was on the show as a mentor alongside Lisa of Blackpink, Ella Chen, and Jony J.

 In March, Kun and actress Tong Liya released a song titled "The Mountains and Rivers Are on My Chest" (山河无恙在我胸) to help boost the morale of those fighting against the COVID-19 pandemic, which won the 2020 Migu Music Public Welfare Influence Award.
-In April he joined the cast of Keep Running alongside Lucas of WayV/NCT and Yuqi of (G)I-dle.
+In April, he joined the cast of Keep Running alongside Lucas of WayV/NCT and Yuqi of (G)I-dle.
 He also released the single "Home" that same month to help support those who were under lock-down during the COVID-19 pandemic.
 After its release, #蔡徐坤新歌 (#Cai Xukun new song) started trending on Weibo, Douyin, QQ Music, NetEase Cloud Music, Xiami Music and other search lists, reaching the top of trending lists in 20 minutes.

-On May 24, Kun released his newest single "Lover", a day after its release it ranked first on QQ Music's charts.
+On May 24, Kun released his newest single "Lover".
+The day after its release, it ranked first on QQ Music's charts.
 "Lover" was first released to the public on the Chinese survival show Youth with You Season 2 as a collaboration between Kun and the trainees on the show, this version ranked second on QQ Music's charts.
 Kun took part in the songwriting process, and co-produced it with Korean YG producer Choice37.
 "Lover" was the most downloaded collaboration stage song of the competition with more than 100,000 downloads after its release.
-Due to its success, the hashtag #情人舞挑战 (#Lovers Dance Challenge) has been used over 400 million times on Chinese social platforms including Weibo and Douyin, and the studio version of the single (without the trainees) has been listened to over 30 million times with 1 million daily listeners.
+Due to its success, the hashtag #情人舞挑战 (#Lovers Dance Challenge) has been used over 400 million times on Chinese social platforms, including Weibo and Douyin, and the studio version of the single (without the trainees) has been listened to over 30 million times with 1 million daily listeners.

-At the end of the year, he ranked 31st on Forbes China Celebrity 100 list.
+At the end of the year, he ranked 31st on the Forbes China Celebrity 100 list.